demetri/scribbles/hashing/README.md

 for most use cases but in principle your compiler could cause a problem because of Undefined Behavior due to unaligned access.
-If this is a concern for you, see the sibling file that addresses this problem at a minor cost in readability and implementation size.
+If this is a concern for you, see the sibling file that addresses this problem at a minor cost in readability and implementation size (thanks to Yasser Arguelles and Mārtiņš Možeiko for this).